jdoleary/Spellmasons/docs/TasksCurrent.md

     - casting non-curses like heal or purify on self should show green, not red
     - pathfinding for vampires broken?
     - Priest "run away" ai is broken / Archer pursue ai is not working well
+- Particle engine: NOte: see "how to destroy" in Notes.md

 - Pack 8